Back to Home Page or

 who are interested and relaxed), and lower scores for other groups (those

 who show fear, negativity, or boredom).
 The factor of missing-ESP

 indicates why ESP data is unreliable.

-the subjects attempt to outguess the computer.
+the targets, and the subjects attempt to outguess the computer.

-Another factor that researchers and experimenters must watched for in ESP
+Another factor that researchers and experimenters must watched for

-her in such a fashion, then her sensation must be
+previously called her in such a fashion, then her sensation must be

 suspect for it might have been based upon knowledge of her son's previous

 performance.
 A person might strongly feel that he would receive an email

 message from a friend on a certain day, and he does; but, can this be

 the message.
 The point being made is that when dealing with psychic

 phenomena all factors must be considered when examining the performance.

-In New Frontiers of the Mind (1937) Rhine said that ESP experiments
+In New Frontiers of the Mind (1937) Rhine said that ESP

-learned people held the human mind received
+information.
+Historically learned people held the human mind received

-information through the ordinary five senses, and that therefore, the mind is subject to the laws of the
+information through the ordinary five senses, and that therefore, the mind

-of ESP, and discover the physical
+attempted to determine the existence of ESP, and discover the physical

 mechanism by which it operates.
 "The mind has been equated with the brain,

 in the brain/mind."